Title-1

 Minnesota’s G/T Requirements and Renzulli Learning: Side by Side

 §120B.15(a)(b)(c)(d) §120B.11 Subd.
 2 §126C.10 Subd.
-2b| Minnesota Statutory Requirement | Renzulli Learning Contribution |
+2b §124D.02 Subd.
+1| Minnesota Statutory Requirement | Renzulli Learning Contribution |

 |---|---|

-| §120B.15(b) Must adopt identification guidelines using multiple and objective criteria; assessments valid, reliable, fair, current theory; sensitive to underrepresented groups: low-income, minority, twice-exceptional, English learners | Profiler (student self-report: interest, engagement, strength), CTC (scored creativity evidence especially valuable for culturally diverse and EL students), Leadership Assessment (behavioral leadership evidence), EFA (executive function profile for twice-exceptional students) contribute four scored, objective criteria types to a multi-source identification portfolio.
+| §120B.15(b) Identification guidelines: multiple and objective criteria Assessments valid, reliable, fair, current theory; sensitive to underrepresented groups: low-income, minority, twice-exceptional, English learners | Profiler (student self-report: interest, engagement, strength), CTC (scored creativity evidence especially valuable for culturally diverse and EL students), Leadership Assessment (behavioral leadership evidence), EFA (executive function profile for twice-exceptional students) contribute four scored, objective criteria types to a multi-source identification portfolio.
 Together they address the underrepresented groups the statute names. |

-| §120B.15(c) Must adopt acceleration procedures: assess readiness AND motivation; match level, complexity, and pace to the best type of acceleration for that student | Profiler interest intensity data addresses motivational readiness (§120B.15(c)(1)).
+| §120B.15(c) Acceleration procedures: readiness AND motivation Match level, complexity, and pace to the best type of acceleration for that student | Profiler interest intensity data addresses motivational readiness (§120B.15(c)(1)).
 EFA addresses academic and self-regulatory readiness.
 Enrichment database and PBL tools provide the level-complexity-pace matched content that implements the acceleration match requirement (§120B.15(c)(2)).
 Student performance within PBL investigations provides acceleration readiness evidence for the next decision cycle. |

-| §120B.15(a) Permissive authority to develop programs addressing both instructional AND affective needs; provide staff development; locally select definition, identification, and service level | Enrichment database and PBL tools address instructional needs.
+| §120B.15(a) Permissive authority: programs addressing instructional AND affective needs Provide staff development; locally select definition, identification, and service level | Enrichment database and PBL tools address instructional needs.
 EFA and affective development resources address social-emotional needs.
 All tools are compatible with any locally chosen definition or identification criteria.
 Staff development resources within Renzulli Learning support the §126C.10 Subd.
 2b teacher professional development allowable use. |

 | §120B.11 Subd.
-2 CACR plan adopted at public board meeting must include G/T identification, acceleration, and early admission as named components; Commissioner reports Jan.
+2 CACR plan adopted at public board meeting Must include G/T identification, acceleration, and early admission as named components; Commissioner reports Jan.
 25 on non-compliance | PSP generates individual student service records providing the program evidence that gives the procedures in the board’s CACR plan substance.
 Activity logs, progress summaries, and exportable reports support the district’s plan submission and any Commissioner review of goal achievement.
 CACR documentation is most credible when backed by individual student records showing who was identified and what services they received. |

 | §126C.10 Subd.
-2b $13 per adjusted pupil unit; must reserve; spend only: identify G/T students; provide programs; provide teacher staff development; carry-over if unspent; charter schools included | Identification tools (Profiler, CTC, Leadership Assessment, EFA): allowable use #1 (identify G/T students).
+2b $13 per adjusted pupil unit; reserved; three allowable uses only Identify G/T students; provide programs; provide teacher staff development; carry-over if unspent; charter schools included | Identification tools (Profiler, CTC, Leadership Assessment, EFA): allowable use #1 (identify G/T students).
 Enrichment database and PBL: allowable use #2 (provide education programs).
 Teacher professional development resources: allowable use #3 (staff development for teachers).
 All three restricted use categories are served.
 The PSP provides the documentation that demonstrates reserved funds were spent on allowable uses. |

-| Equity: §120B.15(b)(d) Identification and early admission must be sensitive to low-income, minority, twice-exceptional, and English learner students; Minnesota context: large Somali, Hmong, immigrant, Native American student populations | CTC provides creativity evidence less dependent on language proficiency and academic opportunity exposure.
+| Equity §120B.15(b)(d) sensitivity to underrepresented groups Low-income, minority, twice-exceptional, and English learner students; Minnesota context: large Somali, Hmong, immigrant, Native American student populations | CTC provides creativity evidence less dependent on language proficiency and academic opportunity exposure.
 Profiler student self-report reduces teacher referral bias that systematically under-identifies students from underrepresented communities.
 EFA addresses twice-exceptional identification.
 Together these tools create identification portfolios that actively surface gifted potential across the diverse student populations Minnesota’s statute requires districts to reach. |

 Minnesota Gifted and Talented Education: Common Questions